telekom/tel-it-security-automation/hardening-linux-server/README.md

   - Suse Linux Enterprise Server 12
   - Suse Linux Enterprise Server 15

-> **IMPORTANT:** These roles only supports Linux versions for SERVERS!
+> **IMPORTANT:** This role only supports Linux versions for SERVERS!
 The role is not tested with desktop systems and can cause unexpected malfunctions.

 ## Ansible Installation